Apache Flink - Core Concepts¶

 Operations can run in parallel across partitions.
 Some operators (like Group By) require data reshuffling or repartitioning.

 In Flink 2.1.x, applications are composed of streaming dataflows.
-Dataflow can consume from Kafka, Kinesis, Queue, and any data sources.
-A typical high level view of Flink app is presented in figure below:
+A dataflow can consume from Kafka, Kinesis, queues, and other sources.
+A typical high-level view of a Flink application is presented in the figure below:

 Each task is responsible for executing a specific part of the data processing logic defined by Flink.
 Tasks are parallelizable, meaning you can have multiple instances of a task running in parallel to process data streams more efficiently.
 A subtask in Flink is a parallel instance of a task.
 A task can be divided into multiple subtasks that can all be running at the same time.
 Each subtask processes a portion of the data leading to more efficient data processing.